testmana2/test/README-MacOSX.txt

 archive in the Downloads folder (or any other folder of your choice).
 Change to the extracted folder and enter these commands in a terminal window

-python3 configure.py -c -j 8 (number of cores including hyper threaded ones) make -j sudo make install
+python3 configure.py -c -j x (number of cores including hyper threaded ones) make -j x (number of cores including hyper threaded ones) sudo make install